Courts, the Law, and LGBT Rights in Asia

 - Yap, P. J. (2016).
 Constitutional fig leaves in Asia.
 Washington International Law Journal, 24, 421–445.

-- Yap, P. J. (in press).
+- Yap, P. J. (forthcoming).
 Remedies.
 In D. Law, H. Lau, & A. Schwartz (Eds.), The Oxford handbook of constitutional law in Asia.
 Oxford University Press.

 - Zaugg, J. (2019, September 4).
 Philippines Supreme Court upholds ban on same-sex marriage.
 CNN.